polkadot-developers/substrate-docs/content/md/en/docs/learn/index.md

 - [Offchain operations](/learn/offchain-operations/) explores reasons for handling some operations offchain and alternatives for performing those offchain operations.

 - [Light clients in Substrate Connect](/learn/light-clients-in-substrate-connect/) describes how to use Substrate Connect to integrate a light client into your applications and enable interaction with any Substrate-based chain.

+- [Cryptography](/learn/cryptography) provides an overview of the hashing algorithms and signature schemes used for cryptography in Substrate.

+- [Consensus](/learn/consensus/) describes the most common consensus models and the types of consensus you can implement for a Substrate blockchain.

 - [Cross-consensus messaging](/learn/xcm-communication/) provides an overview of cross-consensus communication and the cross-consensus messaging (XCM) format.